puffyCid/artemis-api/artemis-docs/docs/Intro/Daemon/collections.md

     artemis will log errors and warnings.
 Valid options are: **warn**, **error**, **debug**, or **info**
 - `[[artifacts]]` A list of artifacts to collect
-  - artifact_name: Name of aritfact
+  - artifact_name: Name of artifact
   - filter: Whether to filter the artifact data through the filter_script.
 This is **optional** by default nothing is filtered.
 This option will send artifact results to your provided filter_script
-  - `[aritfacts.NAME]` Artifact configuration parameters
+  - `[artifacts.NAME]` Artifact configuration parameters
     - artifact options: Options for the artifact you want to collect